alangazzano/portfolio/src/pages/portfolio/1marketing.md

 AEON Japan recommends you these supplements for pregnancy and breastfeeding!</p>

 <b>Tasty, chewable folic-acid tablets</b></br>
 <p>Even if you want to, taking folic acid for your baby’s well-being is quite a difficult task.
 This is a good choice for mothers-to-be who want to take a daily dose of folic acid more easily.
-This supplement comes in three flavors (strawberry, blueberry and yogurt), so you will find it delicious and fun to take it regularly, like a snack.</p>
+This supplement comes in three flavors—strawberry, blueberry and yogurt—so you will find it delicious and fun to take it regularly, like a snack.</p>

 [...]